 After breathing in all the fresh air, we regrouped and headed over to arguably the best attraction at Shanghai Disneyland (actually, it’s more fact), Pirates of the Caribbean.

 Everyone decided that having lunch at the Stargazer Grill in Tomorrowland was ideal since we could get into the standby line for TRON—it opened back up while we were on Pirates.
 This quick service restaurant serves burgers, fries, chicken, and (my personal favourite) BBQ Pulled Pork!
 The restaurant, which overlooks Tomorrowland, boasts seating inside and out.
 We opted for the inside since it was scorching outside.

 I opted for the BBQ Pulled Pork Sandwich (no surprise there) with fries and a Pepsi.
 You read that correctly, a Pepsi.
-Coke is not sold in Mainland China, which is a difficult concept to wrap my head around.
-There are a few reasons for this, which are better explained—and past the scope of this trip report—in various articles.
+Coke isn’t sold in Shanghai Disneyland.

 The BBQ Pulled Pork Sandwich was the best decision—all right, maybe the second best—I made.
 Not only was it juicy, it was filled to the brim with that delicious BBQ flavour.
 My only complaint is there was too much bun for my preference.
 I tend to avoid consuming large amounts of bread, but I don’t like wasting food, so I ate it all.
 The bun was tasty, just too much of it.
 Another friend of mine had the fried chicken, which arguably tasted similar to KFC.
 While I never got to try the juicy chicken, it looked delicious and I took her word for it.

 Glitch in the Grid